Artin-ZZ/Hope-Simple-Chat-Bot/README.md

         *.Step Three:
                 Enjoy Talking To The Bot :)

-        *Note : this app only has a limited list of speaches & commands.
+        *Note : this app only has a limited list of speaches & commands , Also The Speach Button Feture Is Still Not Active.

 # Credits :<br>
 *.Full Name : Artin Zafari<br>